 MHA is making efforts to enhance its Homeownership program by increasing its outreach and participant recruitment.
-Additionally, in partnership with our affiliate, CAHC, outreach efforts will be planned to enlist more engagement and involvement from public housing residents.
+Outreach efforts will be planned to enlist more engagement and involvement from public housing residents.

 If the PHA is designated as troubled, describe the manner in which financial assistance will be provided or other assistance